mewawalaabdeali/AWS_Image_reKognition_pipeline_JAVA/README.md

 ## Additional Notes

 - Ensure that all IAM roles are properly configured with necessary permissions for SQS, S3, and Rekognition services.
-- Ensure that the EC2 instances are appropriately sized for the workload, especially if processing large datasets.
 - Be sure to monitor the logs for both machines to verify that the services are running as expected.

    ![img.png](img.png)